Don’t Be a Stooge for the Regime—Iranians Reject State-Controlled Media!

 Novelist Omar El Akkad ("What Strange Paradise", "American War") warns that wildfires and other climate disasters are creating the conditions for a global refugee crisis the world is not prepared for.

-Zakaria Zubeidi is not just a single person but a whole generation of Palestinians in the West Bank who are caught up in an impossible dilemma, having to choose… Continue reading The Untold Story of Zakaria Zubeidi
+Ramzy Baroud writes of a whole generation of Palestinians in the West Bank who are caught up in an impossible dilemma.